 Timber or timber products that carry a valid FLEGT licence will automatically be considered as complying with the requirements of the EU Timber Regulation.
 Timber is also exempt from due diligence requirements if it has a CITES permit, issued in compliance with the Convention on Trade in Endangered Species.
 However, the due diligence requirements still apply to timber certified under schemes such as FSC (Forest Stewardship Council) and PEFC (Programme for the Endorsement of Forest Certification).

 To implement the EU Timber Regulation, each EU Member State must nominate a competent authority, carry out checks on companies and have “effective, proportionate and dissuasive” penalties in place for cases of non-compliance.
 In some cases this has required changes to legislation in EU Member States.

 Some stakeholders in Europe are calling for inclusion of a broader range of products in the EU Timber Regulation.
 The EU Timber Regulation does not cover items such as chairs, toys, books, musical instruments, printed materials and charcoal.

 The European Commission publishes news and updates about the EU Timber Regulation on a dedicated website.
 This includes a regularly updated table with information on the state of implementation of the Timber Regulation by EU Member States.

 A valuable source of independent information on the EU Timber Regulation and its implementation is the European NGO ClientEarth.
 It publishes a periodic news update called EUTR Latest News.
-ClientEarth has also compiled briefings on how selected EU Member States such as France, the Netherlands, Romania and the United Kingdom have implemented the EU Timber Regulation.
+ClientEarth has also compiled briefings on how selected EU Member States have implemented the EU Timber Regulation.

 In 2015, NepCon published a useful overview of EUTR enforcement, including progress to date and prospects for the future.